Improve Access to Cessation Treatment

 Quitline Information

 Washington State’s Quitline is a critical basic service that connects people to cessation services.
 Uninsured and underinsured Washingtonians are typically eligible for at least five counseling calls and two weeks of free nicotine replacement therapy (NRT), through CDC grant funding.
-However, many people need NRT support for longer periods of time to successfully end their nicotine dependence.
-Currently, the duration of free NRT products depends on available funding as well as the number of people requesting cessation support, which limits the program’s ability to help everyone who wants to quit nicotine.
+However, many people need NRT support for longer periods of time to successfully end their nicotine dependence, from 12 weeks to a year.
+Currently, the duration of free NRT products from the WA Quitline depends on available funding as well as the number of people requesting cessation support.
+This limits the program’s ability to help everyone who wants to quit nicotine.

 - Profile of Services Offered by WA Quitline (North American Quitline Consortium)